13127 Whitefish Point Road

-Len McDougall is a professional outdoorsman with almost five decades of often hard experience that include being abandoned by search-and-rescue authorities as dead twice in the north woods.
-Len is an internationally recognized survival instructor/tracker, and author of numerous books, including The Ultimate SHTF Survival Handbook, Modern Lumberjacking, Tracking and Reading Sign, The Log Cabin: An Adventure, Practical Outdoor Survival, Practical Outdoor Projects, The Complete Tracker, The Outdoors Almanac, The Snowshoe Handbook, The Field & Stream Wilderness Survival Handbook and Made for the Outdoors.
+Len McDougall is a professional outdoorsman with five decades of often hard experience that include being abandoned by search-and-rescue authorities as dead twice in the north woods.
+Len is an internationally recognized survival instructor/tracker, and author of numerous books, including The Ultimate SHTF Survival Handbook, Modern Lumberjacking, Tracking and Reading Sign, The Log Cabin: An Adventure, Practical Outdoor Survival, Practical Outdoor Projects, The Complete Tracker, The Outdoors Almanac, The Snowshoe Handbook, The Field & Stream Wilderness Survival Handbook Made for the Outdoors, and others.
 He teaches survival, snowshoeing, kayaking, dogsledding, and tracking classes, and works as a wilderness guide.

 At 12 Len was backpacking solo for a week at a time in summer.
 At 13 he was running a trapline to provide his family with meat and with money from the sale of pelts.
 At 16, he nearly died of hypothermia during his first solo winter camping trip when an unpredicted blizzard buried his camp.
 The following summer he was bitten by a Massasauga rattlesnake and survived 3 days alone in the woods before finding his way back home (Snakebitten!, Michigan Out-of-Doors, October '85/ Woods-N-Water News, July '04).
 At 23, he was given up for dead by local authorities while backpacking in -35 degree windchills.
 At 27, he was again given up for dead under similar conditions.
 At 38, he was stranded for 3 days alone in a blizzard with windchills that exceeded -65 degrees, but no one considered him to be in danger.
 At age 45, he built a log cabin homestead, with hand-dug well, using only hand tools, "just to see what the old-timers went through" (The Log Cabin: An Adventure, Globe Pequot Press, June '03)

 Having forged a career in Manufacturing Quality Control for 10 years prior to becoming a writer, Len has found a niche in evaluating and writing about outdoor products.
-He has evaluated products for more than 150 manufacturers, including Coleman, Vasque, Winchester, Current Designs, Pelican International, Atlas Snowshoes, La Crosse, Kelty, MSR, Jansport, Kodak, Pentax, Nikon, Slumberjack, Tasco, Timex, Simmons, Buck Knives, Brunton, and Remington.
-His real-life, long-term field tests find flaws that were not apparent in less rigorous trials, and his findings have been used numerous times to improve existing products.
+He has evaluated products for more than 150 manufacturers, including Coleman, Vasque, Winchester, Current Designs, Pelican International, Atlas Snowshoes, Gerber, Nikon, SOG Knives, La Crosse, Kelty, MSR, Jansport, Kodak, Pentax, Nikon, Slumberjack, Tasco, Timex, Simmons, Buck Knives, Brunton, and Remington.
+His real-life, long-term field tests routinely find design flaws that were not apparent in less rigorous trials, and his findings have been used numerous times to improve existing products.
 He has been called on to evaluate conceptual designs and prototypes before they reach the marketplace, and Consumers Digest has hired him to award its coveted Best Buy rating to more than thirty outdoor products.
-He currently writes the Keen Edge and Survival columns for Tactical Knives magazine as a field editor for 5 years, and was on the publication's masthead as a contributing editor.
+He wrote the Keen Edge and Survival columns for Tactical Knives magazine as a field editor for 5 years, and was on the publication's masthead as a contributing editor.

 Born in 1956, Len says he's had more financially lucrative jobs than working in and writing about the great out-of-doors, but none have been more fulfilling.
 He likes to think that what he writes is a contribution to the well-being of fellow outdoorsman, and he openly admits to being an idealistic fool who's out to change the world into a better, nicer place for tomorrow's generations.
 A grandfather himself, Len has assumed the obligation to pass along what he learned from his Indian mentors.
 He smiles without humor at the recent trend toward being "green."
-"I've always known that if Hollywood said it was cool to be an environmentalist, everyone would be one."
+"I've always known that if Hollywood said it was cool to care about our environment, everyone would be one."

 Although considered a loner by the people who know him, and an ornery bastard by those who don't, Len prides himself on shooting straight, telling the truth, and lending a helping hand to those in need.
 In his own words, "There are only two rules to a good life: "Always do the right thing, and always be the Good Guy.
 Everything else will follow."
-Despite that philosophy, his treatment at the hands of powerful political entities has been costly.
+Despite that philosophy, his treatment at the hands of political enemies has been costly.
 Most recently, he proved that with a classic Pyrrhic Victory (for him and his wife, Cheanne) in which the Michigan Department of Natural Resources expropriated the abused and neglected Andrus Lake Campground, along with more than 1,000 acres of forest land, from Chippewa County, Michigan, and added it to the Tahquamenon State Park.